botmarley42/s-yt_downloader_stand-alone_executable_windows/README.md

 pyQt5 in Version 5.13.1

-This app is based on a different project from the user dstftw. https://github.com/ytdl-org/youtube-dl
+This app is based on a different project from the user dstftw: https://github.com/ytdl-org/youtube-dl

 All rights belong to the creator of this project.

-FFMpeg is used to convert the .webm into .mp3
+FFMpeg is used to convert the .webm into .mp3: www.ffmpeg.org

 ffmpeg version git-2019-10-19-31aafda

-www.ffmpeg.org